Seymour Duncan Pearly Gates coil splitting will provide you with great new tone options, and the modification is completely reversible.

-For the Seymour Duncan Pearly Gates pickup, the Green and Red wires go to one of the coils, while the White and Black wires go to the other.
-The bare wire is a shield, that is not directly connected to either of the coils and always goes to Ground.
+For the Seymour Duncan Pearly Gates pickup, the Green and Red wires go to one of the coils.
+The White and Black wires go to the other.
+The bare wire is a shield that is not directly connected to either of the coils and always goes to Ground.
 (Fig 1)

 The most common way to wire the Pearly Gates for regular operation is to solder the White and Red wires together.
 We then use the Black wire as the Hot, and the Green as the Ground, when installing the pickup.
 The Bare and Green wires are often soldered together.
 (Fig 2)

-Next step for Seymour Duncan Pearly Gates coil splitting, we install the pickup into the guitar.
+Next for the Seymour Duncan Pearly Gates coil splitting, is the installation of the pickup into the guitar.
 We are going to wire it as if it is the only pickup, and we are only going to be concerned with the Volume control and the Output jack.
 If you need step-by-step instructions installing the Pearly Gates, we please check our article: Seymour Duncan Pearly Gates Wiring Diagram.
 (Fig 3)

 Splitting the Coils

 Next, we need to change the Volume pot in your guitar to a Push-Pull Volume pot.
 The Push-Pull pot will be bulkier and have more connection tabs on it, but you should be able to see the three that were on the original Volume control in the same place.
 Wire these three tabs the same way as the original.
 (Fig 4)

 Now we will number the additional tabs on the Push-Pull pot, one through six.
 (Fig 5)